edemaine/svgtiler/README.md

-# svg-tiler
+# svgtiler
-Tool for drawing diagrams on a grid, combining grids of SVGs into a big SVG figure
+SVG Tiler is a tool for drawing diagrams on a grid using text or spreadsheets, and then substituting SVG symbols to make a big SVG figure.